-- 6.1 That Council agrees to continue to operate a local Council Tax Support scheme for 2018/19 based on The Council Tax Reduction Scheme England Regulations 2012 amended to reflect the following local decisions concerning the key principles of the scheme: - For those of working age the maximum amount of Council Tax that will be eligible for reduction is 91.5% of their full Council Tax Liability (approx £95 for a Band A property). - The Council continues its policy of disregarding war pensions for the purposes of calculating income in respect of Council Tax reduction scheme at a total estimated cost of £20k.

-6.2 That Council note that in line with the position set out in this report that the Chief Financial Officer will utilise previously granted delegated powers to update the Local Council Tax scheme to reflect such upratings of premiums, allowances and non dependent deductions as may be determined by the Department of Work and Pensions, and for other minor technical changes which may be required.
+- 6.1 That Council agrees to continue to operate a Local Council Tax Support scheme for 2019/20 based on The Council Tax Reduction Scheme England Regulations 2012 amended to reflect the following local decisions concerning the key principles of the scheme: - For those of working age the maximum amount of Council Tax that will be eligible for reduction is 91.5% of their full Council Tax Liability. - The Council continues its policy of disregarding war pensions for the purposes of calculating income in respect of Council Tax reduction scheme at a total estimated cost of £20k. - 6.2 That Council note that in line with the position set out in this report that the Chief Financial Officer will utilise previously granted delegated powers to update the Local Council Tax scheme to reflect such upratings of premiums, allowances and non-dependent deductions as may be determined by the Department of Work and Pensions, and for other minor technical changes which may be required.